Kirkwood-Dirac classical pure states: Introduction

-In recent years, KD distribution has been found significant applications in several areas of quantum mechanics, such as in weak-value amplification \cite {32,33,34,35,36,37,38,39,40,41,42,43}, tomographic reconstruction of a quantum state \cite{44,45,46,47,48}, quantum chaos \cite{49,50,51,52,53,54}, quantum metrology \cite{55,56,57,PRL-2022-NYH}, quantum thermodynamics \cite{51,59,60,arXiv-2022-Lostaglio}, and the foundations of quantum mechanics \cite{12,41, 61,62,63,64,65,66,67,68,69,PLA-2021-Ban}, see \cite{JPA-2021-NYH} for an extensive review and references therein.
+In recent years, KD distribution has been found significant applications in several areas of quantum mechanics, such as in weak-value amplification \cite {32,33,34,35,36,37,38,39,40,41,42,43,arxiv-2023-Wagner,JPA-2023-Budiyono}, tomographic reconstruction of a quantum state \cite{44,45,46,47,48}, quantum chaos \cite{49,50,51,52,53,54}, quantum metrology \cite{55,56,57,PRL-2022-NYH,PRA-2023-Das}, quantum thermodynamics \cite{51,59,60,Quantum-2022-Lostaglio}, quantum coherence \cite{PRA-2023-Budiyono,arxiv-2023-Budiyono}, and the foundations of quantum mechanics \cite{12,41, 61,62,63,64,65,66,67,68,69,PLA-2021-Ban,JPA-2023-Budiyono-2,arXiv-2023-Rastegin}, see \cite{JPA-2021-NYH} for an extensive review and references therein.
 In these scenarios, negative or nonreal elements of KD distribution may signify quantum advantages.
-Therefore, it becomes a key problem to determine the general structure of KD classical pure states.
+Since most quantum information processings use pure states as ideal resources, therefore it becomes a key problem to determine the general structure of KD classical pure states.